 A Pre-Qualification Questionnaire (PQQ) is often the first stage in the public sector procurement process.
 Companies will usually need to pass both the PQQ and Tender stages to win the contract.

 The prevalence of PQQs has increased significantly over the past few years, and now forms part of the accepted contract tendering process.
-Councils often receive in excess of 100 for every contract, so they will scrutinise each submission in great detail and will reject non-compliant submissions immediately.
-You need to stand out from your competitors and demonstrate to the contracting authorities that you have the minimum level of competency to deliver the contract.
+Councils often receive in excess of 100 submissions for every contract, so they will scrutinise each in great detail and will reject non-compliant submissions immediately.
+You need to stand out from your competitors and demonstrate to the contracting authorities that you have the minimum level of competency to pass firstly the PQQ stage, and then the tender stage of the process, in order to ultimately deliver the contract.

-A member of staff should be appointed to lead the process, who can then delegate responsibility for the preparation of various aspects of the questionnaire.
+A member of staff should be appointed to lead the process, who can then delegate responsibility for the preparation of various aspects of the questionnaire and oversee the checklist.
 This helps coordinate the project, leading to a more integrated submission.

 You should plan to submit your bid in good time to the relevant authority, so that any overruns can be absorbed.
 Evaluators are experienced professionals and will know if the proposal has been rushed, so plan to leave time for a review of your answers before you submit it.